MoralCode/pawprints-notify/README.md

 Then you can build the docker container with `docker build -t <image name> .`.
 The database will generate on first run.

-To run the bot, you can use the command `docker run --rm --env-file .env -v$(pwd)/discord_school_mapping.db:/database/discord_school_mapping.db <image name>`.
-You may need to create a databse file first with `pipenv install && pipenv run python3 ./database.py`.
+To run the bot, you can use the command `docker run --rm --env-file .env <image name>`.

-This bot depends on the pawprints-api library/repo. which it currently expects to be cloned side-by-side with.
+This bot depends on the pawprints-api library/repo, which it currently expects to be cloned into a directory at the same level as it.

-### DB
-pipenv run python3 ./database.py
-pipenv run alembic stamp head